wagtail/wagtail/docs/getting_started/index.md

 Your site is now accessible at `http://localhost:8000`, with the admin backend available at `http://localhost:8000/admin/`.

 This will set you up with a new stand-alone Wagtail project.
-If you\'d like to add Wagtail to an existing Django project instead, see [Integrating Wagtail into a Django project](/getting_started/integrating_into_django).
+If you'd like to add Wagtail to an existing Django project instead, see [Integrating Wagtail into a Django project](/getting_started/integrating_into_django).

 There are a few optional packages which are not installed by default but are recommended to improve performance or add features to Wagtail, including: